Time to check out Buddha-Bar Marrakech.

 *DISCLAIMER: I worked on a sponsored campaign with Buddha-Bar in 2016, for which I produced video, blog and social media content about Marrakech and the restaurant.
 Sadly Buddha-Bar Marrakech broke their contract and only paid me for half of my work and time.
 After I threatened legal action, they stopped returning my emails and calls.
 I have left the content live, as I was proud of the work I did, but I find their behaviour utterly disrespectful, and would never return there out of principle.*

 Towards the end of 2015 I spent a few weeks travelling around Morocco.
 While I’ve visited the country a few times before, this was more of an immersive trip – sleeping in camps in the Sahara, visiting local markets high in the Atlas Mountains, and finishing with the full Marrakech experience – snake charmers, hammams and more!
 I thoroughly enjoyed it and hoped it wouldn’t be long before I returned.

 Cheap flights and guaranteed warm weather make Marrakech a great break from the UK, particularly for those craving winter sun.
 With a free weekend in January, I couldn’t resist but snap up some bargain fights and pop over for a dose of vitamin D, great food and a bit of pampering.

-Buddha-Bar is Marrakech’s hottest new opening.
+Buddha-Bar is Marrakech’s newest opening.
 As a brand, Buddha-Bar is synonymous with style, music and great Asian-inspired food.
 With restaurants in Paris, London, Beirut, Dubai, Sao Paulo, Kiev and many more, it was only a matter of time before Marrakech was added to its mini-empire.

 Check out the video of my luxury weekend in Marrakech, or scroll down to read more about Buddha-Bar Marrakech.